ZL-Rong/CSE-8803-Project-Chinese-Regional-Discrimination-Detection/README.md

-The model we used is based on this work: https://github.com/ZL-Rong/Bert-Chinese-Text-Classification-Pytorch Our work focus on Bert since it outperforms other models after tested them
+The model we use is based on this work: https://github.com/ZL-Rong/Bert-Chinese-Text-Classification-Pytorch Our work focus on Bert model since it outperforms other models after tested them

 Pretrained model download link
 bert_Chinese: pretrained model: https://s3.amazonaws.com/models.huggingface.co/bert/bert-base-chinese.tar.gz